Summary -

-As discussed earlier, COBOL programs are two types based on the environment they are running -
+As explained earlier, COBOL programs are two types based on the environment they are running -

-In this topic, we will see how a COBOL program is running in a batch environment.
+In this topic, we will see how to run a COBOL program in the batch environment.

 How to run a COBOL program in a batch environment?